Saskatoon Paternity Lawyers Assisting Parents Who Need to Establish Paternity

 There are many reasons why determining a child’s parentage is important.
 Whether you are a father who wants more parenting time with the child after divorce, or an unmarried mother who needs to prove paternity to get child support, you can use the legal system to get the results you need.

-To do this, you will need to hire an experienced family lawyer in Saskatchewan who has helped numerous clients prove paternity.
+To do this, you will need to hire an experienced legal assistance for family disputes in Saskatoon who has helped numerous clients prove paternity.
 If you’re ready to work with a law firm that employs skilled, caring paternity lawyers in Saskatoon, call our office today at 306-518-8107.
 We would be happy to set up a time to discuss why you should establish paternity and what the possible outcomes of your case are.